rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 - *motivation*: helper function for build.

-\begin{definition}[Gadget Quotient / Cache]
+\begin{definition}[Gate Quotient / Cache]
-An equivalence relation over gadgets induces a quotient over gadgets.
-If the user declares a gadget that is equivalent to an existing gadget in the abstract circuit, the output wires of the existing gadget is reused.
+An equivalence relation over gates induces a quotient over gates.
+If the user declares a gate that is equivalent to an existing gate in the abstract circuit, the output wires of the existing gate is reused.
 This is where algebraic optimizations are defined.
 \end{definition}
 $$
 \Ggt^{\abst{f}}_g : \Uni = \set{h \in \Ggt \middle\vert